A Faster Google Tag Manager

 Result:

-• Posthog ready around 110ms.
-(These load was faster than putting it in the head directly, but that's random.
-It will just be "same". )
+- Posthog ready around 110ms.
+(This particular load was faster than putting it in the head directly, but that's random.
+It will just be "the same")

 What about the rest of Google Tag Manager?